weiket7/LandmarkRemark/README.md

 2. Deploy online to test in mobile
 3. Ask for feedback from experienced React developers
 4. Fix this known issue:
-When create note and delete it, it is deleted from database successfully but the marker remains.
+When delete note, it is deleted from database successfully but the marker remains.
 Upon refresh the page, the marker is not shown.
+5. At the moment, any user can delete any note.
+I'd ask product owner (PO) whether only users who created the note can

 ### Time spent
 1. Understand requirements, draft layout, brainstorm features and behaviours - 1 hour